emmanuelperotto/pismo-test/README.md

 ## **api/controllers**

 Where I store the transactionsController and accountsController.
-Their responsability is to get a request, call a service and return a response to the client.
+Their responsibility is to get a request, call a service and return a response to the client.

 ## **api/models**